Louis2123/Projects/Python Projects/5 Startup Funding Estimation/README.md

 # Startup Funding Estimation

-This project builds a regression-based machine learning model to estimate total investment received by startups, based on founding characteristics, sector, and macroeconomic conditions.
-The goal is to capture how structural factors—such as industry type, founding year, and global GDP—relate to long-term funding outcomes.
+This project builds a regression-based ML pipeline to predict startup funding amounts based on founding year, market, country, and macroeconomic data.
+The goal is to identify structural patterns in funding outcomes across industries and time.

-We used data from over 28,000 startups founded between 1995 and 2015, merged with annual global GDP figures.
-Key features were engineered to capture time-to-funding, company age at last investment, and category diversity.
+We used data from over 28,000 startups (1995–2015) and merged it with global GDP figures.
+Key features include time-to-first/last funding, startup age, and category diversity.
 Skewed variables were log-transformed.
-The modeling pipeline included scaling, one-hot encoding, and cross-validation using scikit-learn’s `ColumnTransformer`.
+The pipeline used scaling, encoding, and 5-fold cross-validation.

-Four regression models were trained and evaluated: Linear Regression, Decision Tree, AdaBoost, and XGBoost.
-After hyperparameter tuning with `GridSearchCV` and 5-fold cross-validation, XGBoost was selected for its superior performance on unseen data.
+Four models were trained and compared: Linear Regression, Decision Tree, AdaBoost, and XGBoost.
+XGBoost achieved the best test R² (0.53).
+The model revealed sector-level differences and post-2008 divergence between GDP and funding trends.

-The model revealed sector-level differences—biotech startups typically receive more investment than software startups—and identified a divergence between GDP and funding trends post-2008.
-This approach offers a scalable way to simulate funding dynamics and can support early-stage investment screening and startup ecosystem analysis.
+This end-to-end pipeline is reproducible and extendable, suitable for exploring early-stage investment patterns and startup ecosystem dynamics.

 ## Files